elbecerrasoto/gym-forest-fire/README.md

 The task is continuing.

-The representation of the lattice is a numpy character matrix.
+The representation of the lattice is a numpy matrix.

-* '|' represents a tree
+* 3 represents a tree
-* '.' represents empty
+* 1 represents empty
-* '*' represents fire
+* 7 represents fire

 The observation returned by the the step method is a tuple of two elements, the first is the lattice and the second element is the postion of the helicopter in a [row, col] format.